Treatment for COPD with Stem Cells

 The Treatment Process

 Depending on the therapy recommended, the cells are then extracted from the patient’s body either through bone marrow tissue or blood.
-The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual either intravenously or with the use of a nebulizer allowing patients to breathe in the stem cells.
-Now, the stem cells can begin to promote the healing of lung tissue, so patients can breathe easier and bring their life within reach.
+The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual intravenously, allowing them to promote the healing of lung tissue, so patients can breathe easier and bring their life within reach.